aniiketbarphe/Real_Estate_Data_Challenge-MachineHack/README.md

 **c10) property_tax_rate:-** The rate at which property taxes are assessed on the property, which may vary based on its location and year.

-What is the Metric In this competition?
-How is the Leaderboard Calculated?
-The submission will be evaluated using the accuracy metric.
+**3) Evaluation metric:-** The submission will be evaluated using the Accuracy metric

+**4) Public and Private Split:-**

+a) This hackathon supports private and public leaderboards.

+b) The public leaderboard is evaluated on 30% of Test data

+c) The private leaderboard will be made available at the end of the hackathon, which will be evaluated on 100% Test data

+# Summary